 Just Wait until Next Year.

 Anyone who’s followed professional sports should be somewhat familiar with the old battle cry of “just wait until next year” which really means “my team will always disappoint me in the long run.”
-At least the Toronto Maple Leafs make the playoffs consistently; the Buffalo Sabres have twelve year absence from the NHL postseason and could conceivably add to their losing streak this season.
+At least the Toronto Maple Leafs make the playoffs consistently; the Buffalo Sabres have a twelve year absence from the NHL postseason and could conceivably add to their losing streak this season.
 However, as I previously mentioned, making the postseason is one thing, winning the Stanley Cup is a whole other matter entirely.
 I hate to be the harbinger of pessimism or simple truth but the Toronto Maple Leafs will probably add another year to their Cup drought come this June.
 The wise hockey soothsayer Elliotte Friedman summed up the Maple Leafs’ current and future state: “I think Toronto is thinking bigger picture, I don’t think this is about this year anymore, I think they’re about where they are going.”

 The future of the Maple Leafs will be Bright – Probably.